Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Introduction

-Through our study, we demonstrate that personality expression and alignment shape user perceptions in ways not captured by prior binary manipulations or categorical treatments.
 Our results highlight systematic effects of medium expression levels, trait-specific patterns of alignment, and emergent user profiles.
-Building on these findings, our work contributes the following: \begin{itemize} \item \textbf{A Modular Prompting Framework for LLM Personality Expression.} We present TMK, a systematic method for generating consistent personality profiles in CAs, including medium personality that address gaps in existing high/low manipulation methods. \item \textbf{Empirical Evidence for Personality Effects in Goal-Oriented CA Interaction.} Through a controlled study, we show that CA personalities systematically influence user perceptions, revealing an inverted-U relationship in which medium personality expression outperforms extremes across perceived Intelligence and Likeability. \item \textbf{Personality Alignment as a Design Consideration.} We establish personality alignment as a key design factor, identifying Extraversion and Emotional Stability as particularly influential dimensions and offering actionable guidelines for personality-aware AI systems. \end{itemize}
+Building on these findings, our work contributes the following: \begin{itemize} \item \textbf{A Modular Prompting Framework for LLM Personality Expression.} We present TMK, a systematic method for generating consistent personality profiles in CAs, including medium personality that addresses gaps in existing high/low manipulation methods. \item \textbf{Empirical Evidence for Personality Effects in Goal-Oriented CA Interaction.} Through a controlled study, we show that CA personalities systematically influence user perceptions.
+Specifically, Medium CA consistently produced significantly higher perceived Intelligence, Enjoyment, Anthropomorphism, Intention to Adopt, Trust, and Likeability than Low CA, and also yielded significantly greater perceived Intelligence and Likeability than High CA. This pattern reveals an inverted-U relationship between personality expression level and user experience, with the medium level of personality expression outperforming extremes. \item \textbf{Personality Alignment as a Design Consideration.} We establish personality alignment as a key design factor, showing consistent positive associations with user perceptions.
+Individual traits showed differential effects, with misalignment in Extraversion and Conscientiousness most broadly and negatively affecting user perceptions, while Openness misalignment had comparatively minimal effect.